kora-projects/kora-docs/mkdocs/blog/en/kora-save-money-and-time.md

 ---

-## Cost Savings Should Be Evaluated After Reliability Constraints
+## Cost Savings Should Be Evaluated After Reliability Constraints { #reliability-constraints }

 A dangerous cost-optimization strategy is to reduce resources until the system barely works.